jamescgarrett/webauthn_tool/README.md

 ## users.json

-This file will keep track of your registered users and passkeys.
-You can also manually enter details by collecting the `credential_id` from the mongo database, so that you can use existing passkeys within your developement envrionment.
+This file will keep track of your registered users and passkeys (be careful with this file, do not suggest keeping it around).
 ```json
 [
   {